benmvp/slides/2016/rwreact/iso-react.md

 - Node is needed to render React components server-side because we need a full-fledged JS interpreter
 - Typically, with "Isomorphic React" you would have a Node/Express web server
 - With help of routing lib like `react-router`, render components to a string included in HTML response
-- Normally components are just (efficiently) rendered to the DOM client-side
 - BUT Because Eventbrite has existed for a decade, our backend isn’t Node

 /////